demisto/content-docs/docs/integrations/test-playbooks.md

 Tests are run using our CI framework.
 They are run both as part of the build process and on a nightly basis.

 :::note
-The content team will automatically run Test Playbooks for packs that are not supported by XSOAR
+By default the content team will not run Test Playbooks for packs that are not supported by XSOAR.
 :::

 A Test Playbook consists of several steps, including testing commands, verifying the results, and closing the investigation.